abhishekmani12/Dreambooth-StableDiffusion/README.md

 ### Generated Image:
 ![Generated-Image-1](https://github.com/abhishekmani12/Dreambooth-StableDiffusion/assets/76105443/fe043345-2486-4d54-932d-22d66fef2fc9)

 - Since the resolution was set to 512, the image is pixelated.
-Increasing the prameter values will result in better quality images but will overshoot the memory cap imposed on the free version of Colab.
+Increasing the parameter values will result in better quality images but will overshoot the memory cap imposed on the free version of Colab.
 - You can even try using your own faces to generate new backgrounds or actions.